Case Study · UX Design Warrior

 Community-First Navigation

 Placing Community as a top-level pillar — equal to Recipes — signals that connection is a feature, not an afterthought.
-Users who feel part of a group are measurably more likely to return.
+Affinity map finding: "Need to connect with others on the diet."
+Design response: Community pillar in primary nav.

 Coach Discovery in Onboarding

-Integrating coach matching in the onboarding sequence — not behind a paywall — ensures every user has a support relationship from day one.
-Accountability starts before the first meal is logged.
+Integrating coach matching in onboarding — not behind a paywall — ensures every user has a support relationship from day one.
+Research finding: accountability was the #1 stated need.
+Design response: coach connection before first meal logged.

 Accessible by Design